-Since the announcement of the Joshua Tree 2017 Tour, I’ve been focusing on lesser known highlights from the album the upcoming tour takes it’s name from.
+Since the announcement of the latest Joshua Tree Tour, I’ve been focusing on lesser known highlights from the album the upcoming tour takes it’s name from.
 One such underappreciated song comes from The Joshua Tree’s second side, the wild and unruly song that hasn’t been played live since 1987, “Trip Through Your Wires”

 The song sounds like an upbeat mix of country and blues, which fits right in with the Americana theme that U2 had going on with The Joshua Tree.
 That said, the song still stands out, not just on the album it’s from, but across U2’s entire catalog.
 “Trip Through Your Wires” is one of the most rambunctious sounding songs that U2 have ever recorded.
 The studio recording has an interesting use of echo, especially on the drum track, which makes it sound like the band is performing the song live.
 There’s lots of whooping and hollering, which always makes me think of a hoe-down in a barn somewhere, and Bono’s rowdy harmonica playing only adds to the feeling.
 Edge plays a great guitar solo, and the entire band is in fine form on this western falvored rocker.